remix-run/remix-website/data/posts/remix-heart-vite.md

 At this point, half of the Remix team was heads down working on compiler improvements for polyfills and optimizing rebuilds.
 For many users, the main bottleneck was reprocessing large component libraries like Material UI and AntD, so we started looking into pre-bundling dependencies.
-When prototyping a solution, we realized we would need to reimplement module caching, dependency tracking, and transformation pipelining from scratch on top of [esbuild's low-level plugin system][esbuild-limitations].
+When prototyping a solution, we realized we would need to reimplement module caching, dependency tracking, and transformation pipelining from scratch on top of [esbuild’s low-level plugin system][esbuild-limitations].
-In short, we'd effectively be building a worse version of Vite.
+In short, we’d effectively be building a worse version of Vite.
 So in [June 2023][june-2023], we started prototyping a Vite plugin for Remix.

 That left CloudFlare support in Vite as the last missing piece.
-Today, we're working directly with the CF core team and are confident that we can deliver best-in-class CF support before the Remix Vite plugin stabilizes.
+Today, we’re working directly with the CF core team and are confident that we can deliver best-in-class CF support before the Remix Vite plugin stabilizes.

-## Known Issues
+## We’d love your feedback

-You know what they say: if your unstable release is bug-free, you shipped too late. 😅 But seriously, we want to hear from you!
+You know what they say: if your unstable release is bug-free, you shipped too late. 😅 But seriously, we want to hear from you.

-We've got a couple [known issues][known-issues] so be sure to those (open and closed) before filing a bug report.
+We’ve got a couple [known issues,][known-issues] so be sure to look at those (both open and closed) before filing a bug report.
+Does it work the way you expect?
+Is there anything missing?
+Did you find the [migration guide][migration-guide] helpful?
+Let us know!

 ## Thanks Vite!